Olympian Rowdy Gaines shares water safety advice

 - Learning CPR in case of an emergency

-“I’m begging parents to make sure that they n ever take their eyes off their children when they’re in and around water.
+“I’m begging parents to make sure that they never take their eyes off their children when they’re in and around water.
 They are the first line of defense in protecting your children to make sure that water should be joyous,” Gaines said.
 “You don’t want to turn that joy into something that creates a tragedy and something that lasts a lifetime.
-So you really have to be diligent as a parent to watch your child at all times.”
+So, you really have to be diligent as a parent to watch your child at all times.”

 Gaines will spend this week educating parents and people about swimming safety in Indianapolis.
 He will also return to Indiana this summer for the 2024 U.S. Olympic Team Trials-Swimming in Indianapolis from June 15-23 at Lucas Oil Stadium.